-Blood clots form in leg or pelvic veins and occasionally dislodge and travel to the lungs (called pulmonary emboli—see Pulmonary Embolism (PE): Pulmonary Embolism).
+Blood clots form in leg or pelvic veins and occasionally dislodge and travel to the lungs (called pulmonary emboli—see see Pulmonary Embolism).
 Some blood clots in the legs do not cause symptoms, whereas others cause cramping, swelling, and color changes of the calves and feet.
 Pulmonary emboli are much more serious than blood clots in the legs.
 People may first develop a sensation of not feeling well, followed by shortness of breath, chest pain, or fainting.
 Pulmonary emboli are sometimes fatal.

 The risk of developing blood clots can be reduced by changing positions frequently, straightening and moving the legs frequently while seated, drinking enough fluids, and getting up to walk and stretch every 1 to 2 hours.
 Prolonged leg crossing may decrease leg circulation and should be avoided.
 Avoiding caffeine and alcohol and wearing elastic support stockings also reduce risk.

 Ear and sinus pressure while flying is the result of changes in air pressure in the airplane (cabin pressure).
 Normally, as an airplane takes off and climbs (ascends), cabin pressure decreases, and small pockets of air trapped in the sinuses and middle ear expand, leading to ear pressure, ear popping, or both and to mild sinus pressure or discomfort.
 As an airplane descends, cabin pressure increases, and similar symptoms occur.
 These mild sensations usually disappear as air pressure in the sinuses and ears equalizes with cabin pressure.